Michelingweo/ROS-recognition-car---UWindsor/README.md

 *This repository contains only the python scripts of this project*

-**Acknowledgement:** Thanks for the instruction of Prof. Chen and Jietang.
+**Acknowledgement:** Thanks for the instruction of Prof. Chen and Jie Tang of UWindsor.
 This tiny project can not be completed without their patiently guidance.